MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 IAuthenticationResult result = app.acquireToken(parameters);
 ```

 The `IAuthenticationResult` returns an access token and ID token, while your new refresh token is stored in the cache.
-The application will also now contain an IAccount:
+The application will also now contain an `IAccount`:

 ```java
 Set<IAccount> accounts =  app.getAccounts().join();